teckwei1993/laravel-otp/README.md

 **For Laravel 5.2 / 5.3 / 5.4**

-Add the ServiceProvider to the providers array in `config/app.php`:
+Add the `OtpServiceProvider` to the providers array in `config/app.php`:

 ```php
 Teckwei1993\Otp\OtpServiceProvider::class
 ```

-Add the Facade to the aliases array in `config/app.php`:
+Add the `OtpFacade` to the aliases array in `config/app.php`:

 ```php
 'Otp' => Teckwei1993\Otp\OtpFacade::class